Weekend fishing opportunities

 CRESWELL POND (GARDEN LAKE): trout, warmwater

-Garden Lake (Creswell Pond) was last stocked for the season the week of April 1.
-Garden Lake (Creswell Pond) is located in Garden Lake Park on the east side of I-5 in Creswell.
+Creswell Pond was last stocked for the season in early April.
+The pond is located in Garden Lake Park on the east side of I-5 in Creswell and is open to fishing all year.

 DETROIT RESERVOIR: trout, kokanee

-Located 50 miles east of Salem, this large lake (approx. 3,000 acres at full pool) receives over 100,000 trout throughout the year.
-The reservoir will be stocked again this week with 10,000 legal sized rainbow trout.
-The water level is currently 5 feet below full pool (as of May 13).
+Located 50 miles east of Salem, this large lake (approximately 3,000 acres at full pool) receives over 100,000 trout throughout the year.
+The reservoir was stocked in mid-October with 7,000 legal-sized rainbow trout.
+The water elevation has dropped below the toe of most boat ramps but Mongold State Park is still available.
 Check with local outfitters in the town of Detroit to find out more.

 DEXTER RESERVOIR: trout

-Dexter Reservoir was stocked in late April/early May with 3,200 legal-sized rainbow trout.
+Dexter Reservoir was stocked in late September for the final time this year with 5,000 legal-sized rainbow trout.
 Dexter Reservoir is adjacent to Highway 58 near Lowell and is open all year.

 DORENA RESERVOIR: trout, warmwater

-Dorena Reservoir was last stocked for the season in late April with 6,300 rainbow trout.
+Dorena Reservoir was last stocked for the season in late September.
 Dorena Reservoir is east of Cottage Grove on Row River Road and is open all year.

 DORMAN POND: trout